cchbrooks/Crater-Analysis-Tools-CAT-/README.md

 **Disclaimer:**
   The current Python model codes are in an Alpha state.
 Further work is intended to improve detection capability and improve functionality of the model.
+The files provided are the raw python code to set up the tools.
+Setup of the tools is still required (see Setup of Tools for instructions).
 If any bugs are found, please report them.

 **Program required to run file:**
    - ArcGIS Pro or ArcGIS Online